leedium/occ-adyen-payment-solution/README.md

 [Oracle Commerce Cloud](https://cloud.oracle.com/en_US/commerce-cloud "Oracle Commerce Cloud") (OCC).
 I've taken it upon myself to try and implement the various types of payment methods using features provided by Adyen's [API integration](https://docs.adyen.com/developers/checkout/api-integration "API integration").
 This is partly due to the shortcomings of the Out of the box (OOTB) Cybersource soultion packaged with OCC.

 *This has only been tested in a test and dev OCC storefront.
-*Please contact me if you would like a demonstration or access to the source.
+*Please contact me if you would like a demonstration.

 ### Status
 - ~[Visa](https://www.adyen.com/payment-methods/visa), [MasterCard](https://www.adyen.com/payment-methods/mastercard Mastercard), 3D Secure~ WORKING